maheshjainckd/Hacktoberfest2022-for-everyone/README.md

 ##### https://hacktoberfest.digitalocean.com/

-### 2. Add a Program in any Language you like:
+### 2. Add Project/Program in any Language you like:

-Add any Simple or Complex Program in any language you Like in this Repository by clicking "Add File -> Create new File".
+Add any of your simple or complex Project/Program in any language you like in this repository by clicking "Add File -> Create new File".

 ### 3. Mention your name in the contributors.html file